Nathan A WebsterCo-Founder & CEO

 - Corporal, United States Marine Corps

-With over 20 years of experience in management, nonprofit, entrepreneurship, management, event planning & management, fundraising, mentorship, and education, Nathan is a humble thought leader visionary with a hear to serve others.
+With over 20 years of experience in management, nonprofit, entrepreneurship, management, event planning & management, fundraising, mentorship, and education, Nathan is a humble thought leader visionary with a heart to serve others.
 He has the breadth and depth of experience needed to quickly understand any business and craft viable customized solutions for each company.

 I believe we have to fail forward.
 However, some have learned to get up and not give up.
-There’s a market for your dream; even if you have to create it- it exists.
+There’s a market for your dream; even if you have to create it – it exists.

 Prior to co-founding NW & Associates in early 2015, Nathan started a nonprofit serving middle and high schools in Vancouver, WA to identify and pursue their passions.
 In the first year of programming, his organization collaborated in serving over 1,500 youth.
 His unforeseen success led to national programming with the partnership with Rachel’s Challenge.
 From young Recruit Webster in MCRD San Diego, Nathan has always been a leader of the pack.
-He’s been held various management positions throughout his career at Fortune 500 companies.
+He’s held various management positions throughout his career at Fortune 500 companies.

 Now, he’s Mr. Social Entrepreneur giving back business tips for those doing social good via his podcast.
 Also, Nathan is a Business Professor at Clark College, while serving in various capacities.
 One of his faves would be the Clark Entrepreneur Club.
 He’s the Faculty Advisor.